kubedb/docs/docs/guides/mongodb/update-version/standalone.md

 ```

-Now, we are going to verify whether the `MongoDB` and the related `StatefulSets` their `Pods` have the new version image.
+Now, we are going to verify whether the `MongoDB` and the related `PetSets` their `Pods` have the new version image.
 Let's check,

 ```bash
 $ kubectl get mg -n demo mg-standalone -o=jsonpath='{.spec.version}{"\n"}'